 - Have an engagement rate above 2%

-That would be extremely difficult search (and very tedious) to conduct manually—almost impossible.
+That would be a difficult search (and tedious) to conduct manually.

 But with Grin, conducting a search like that only takes a few seconds, and only provides results with verified email addresses.
 This allows you to reach out to micro-influencers in mass quantities with email automation.

 Want to see how it works?
 Book a demo today!